 We believe that there is a compelling strategic and financial rationale for undertaking the Shire Acquisition, and that the Shire Acquisition will allow us to create a global, values-based, research and development-driven biopharmaceutical company incorporated and headquartered in Japan, with an attractive geographic footprint and the scale to drive future development.
 Takeda had the highest global sales of prescription drugs among Japanese pharmaceutical companies in the fiscal year ended March 31, 2017, while Shire is a rare-diseases focused leader committed to differentiated and high patient-impact medicines.
-Takeda generated consolidated revenue for the fiscal year ended March 31, 2018 of ¥1,770.5 billion, while Shire generated revenue of \$15,160.6 million in the year ended December 31, 2017 (or $\pm 1,703.5$ billion, based on an exchange rate of \$1.00 to ± 112.359).
-Excluding sales of non-prescription drug products, a combination of our total sales in the fiscal year ended March 31, 2018 and Shire's total sales in the fiscal year ended December 31, 2017 of $\pm 3,214.0$ billion would have placed us within the top ten pharmaceutical companies by prescription drug revenue worldwide in 2017 according to EvaluatePharma.
-On a pro forma basis, revenue of the combined company would have been $\pm 3,474.0$ billion for the fiscal year ended March 31, 2018.
+Takeda generated revenue of \$15,160.6 million in the year ended December 31, 2017 (or \$1,703.5 billion, based on an exchange rate of \$1.00 to \$112.359).
+Excluding sales of non-prescription drug products, a combination of our total sales in the fiscal year ended March 31, 2018 and Shire's total sales in the fiscal year ended December 31, 2017 of ¥3,214.0 billion would have placed us within the top ten pharmaceutical companies by prescription drug revenue worldwide in 2017 according to EvaluatePharma.
+On a pro forma basis, revenue of the combined company would have been ¥3,474.0 billion for the fiscal year ended March 31, 2018.
 We expect further revenue growth as a combined company from our respective growth driver products, including NINLARO, ALUNBRIG, ADCETRIS, ENTYVIO, TAKECAB and TRINTELLIX from Takeda's portfolio and VYVANSE, TAKHZYRO and various immunoglobulin products from Shire's portfolio.